What is a SEER Rating for Air Conditioners?

 - Your Budget: Systems with a higher SEER rating typically have a higher upfront cost.
 It’s important to balance this initial expense with the potential for lower monthly cooling bills over the life of the unit.

-- Available Incentives: Many federal and local programs offer rebates or federal tax credits for purchasing high-efficiency HVAC systems.
+- Available Incentives: Many federal and local programs offer rebates for purchasing high-efficiency HVAC systems.
 A higher SEER rating often qualifies for these incentives, which can help offset the initial purchase price.

 Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, IL, compares ignoring the SEER2 rating to ignoring miles per gallon when buying a car.